fmalina/revisions-blocl/activism/fromruinsofempire.md

 Clearly, the lessons from Afghanistan and India were crystallizing in al-Afghani’s mind – mainly that Muslims could not return to the glorious imperial past.
-They had to look ahead and to catch up with the West; and it wasn’t enough to confine the necessary modernization to the army, as the Ottomans and the Egyptians were then doing.
+They had to look ahead and to catch up with the West; and it wasn't enough to confine the necessary modernization to the army, as the Ottomans and the Egyptians were then doing.

 As al-Afghani saw it, a much greater transformation – primarily in the mind –